 And therein lies the problem for all future Halloween instalments.
-A successful sequel adds something fresh, fleshing out the story while maintaining just enough of what made the original so great, and for the most part Halloween 5: The Revenge of Michael Myers attempts to do just that, but when a character relies so heavily on mystery there’s not a lot of wiggle room to expand their legacy in a way that is respectful.
-The original Halloween was carefully judged, economical and just supernatural enough to keep things suitably ambiguous, but going forward you can’t help but overstep the line beyond what is pretty much a perfect narrative, and overstep the line this movie does.
+A successful sequel generally brings something fresh to the dance, fleshing out the story while maintaining just enough of what made the original so great, and for the most part Halloween 5: The Revenge of Michael Myers attempts to do that, but when a character relies so heavily on mystique there’s not a lot of wiggle room to expand on their legacy in a way that is respectful.
+The original Halloween was carefully judged, economical and just supernatural enough to keep things suitably ambiguous, but going forward you can’t help but overstep the line beyond what is pretty much a perfect narrative, and overstep the line Halloween 5 does.

 In 1981, Halloween II continued from where Halloween left off with a direct continuation that would prolong Carpenter’s original narrative.
-Apart from an upgrade in gore to compete with the booming slasher genre and the inevitable cheapening of characters forced into making the same mistakes, the movie wisely stuck to a like-for-like formula.
-With cinematographer Dean Cundey back on board to capture the Myers aura, director Rick Rosenthal did an admirable job of recreating the drab aesthetics of the original, and though a three-hour narrative is far too long for a genre of such simplicity, it could have been a whole lot worse.
-Whether the film was necessary beyond the financial aspect is up for debate, but it hardly put a foot wrong technically, and the only crime it can be accused of is drawing out a story that had already been superbly and immaculately realised.
+Asides from an upgrade in gore designed to compete with the booming slasher genre and the inevitable cheapening of characters forced into making the same mistakes all over again, the movie wisely stuck to a like-for-like formula.
+With cinematographer Dean Cundey back on board to capture the Myers aura, director Rick Rosenthal did an admirable job of recreating the drab aesthetics of the original, and though a three-hour narrative is far too long for a sub-genre of such paper-thin simplicity, it could have been a whole lot worse.
+Whether the film was necessary beyond the financial aspect is up for debate, but it hardly put a foot wrong technically, and the only crime it can be accused of is drawing out a story that had already been sparsely and immaculately realised.
 But for many that is an unforgivable crime in itself, one that Carpenter himself would be guilty of committing.

 Dr. Loomis: I prayed that he would burn in hell.
 But in my heart, I knew that hell would not have him.

 Not that the filmmaker didn’t feel regret for his hand in such an apparent misdeed.
-After stepping in to help re-shoot certain scenes, Carpenter was deeply unhappy with a sequel that he hadn’t wanted in the first place, and it was with this that Halloween III: Season of the Witch came to fruition, mostly as a way to insulate Myers from a beyond the grave return.
-Originally planned as the first in a series of annual tales attached to the Halloween name, each instalment would have a different theme and cast of characters as Universal looked to establish an annual event that would become tradition for moviegoers.
-But money talks and evil walks, and without a marquee attraction the studio would struggle against a plethora of Myers clones who had taken Carpenter’s cue and run with it.
+After stepping in to help re-shoot certain scenes, Carpenter was deeply unhappy with a sequel that he hadn’t wanted in the first place, and it was with this that Halloween III: Season of the Witch came to fruition, mostly as a way to insulate Myers from a beyond-the-grave return.
+Originally planned as the first in a series of annual tales attached to the Halloween name, each instalment would have a different theme and cast of characters as Universal looked to establish an annual event that would become an ongoing tradition for moviegoers.
+But money talks and evil walks, and without a marquee attraction the studio would struggle against a plethora of Myers clones who had taken Carpenter’s cue and run it into the graveyard.
 Ultimately, Michael was essential to the prosperity of the Halloween name, and agents are nothing if not convincing.

 In 1988, Halloween 4: The Return of Michael Myers brought our hulking brute back into the commercial fold.
-During the intervening six years, Myers imitator Jason Voorhees had already starred in a record 4 instalments, his inimitable brand of cynical trash transforming him into a kitsch pop culture icon along with MTV juggernaut Fred Krueger, who had taken slasher-led profitability to a whole new stratosphere.
+During the intervening six years, Myers imitator Jason Voorhees had already clocked-up a record 4 instalments, his inimitable brand of cynical trash transforming him into a kitsch pop culture icon along with MTV juggernaut Fred Krueger, who had taken slasher-led profitability to a whole new stratosphere.
 In many ways, Halloween‘s third sequel would steal from the characters who had borrowed rather generously from Michael, turning the sub-genre’s catalyst into a standardised villain who became just another face in the crowd.
 With the franchise well and truly in the grip of commercialism, the original trendsetter had become one more derivative dead horse flogging its way to stalk-and-slash mediocrity.

-This was partly due to the kind of censorship that had rendered the genre tepid by the late ’80s, and a shift towards the self-aware was necessary in the current climate.
 The original Halloween had got by on less-is-more, but times had changed, audiences had become desensitised, and the slow-building sparsity of something like Halloween no longer fit the bill.
 The likes of Jason Voorhees had altered audience expectation irrevocably, and when the Halloween franchise finally returned to its slasher roots it immediately followed suit, giving us a villain of cartoon indestructibility whose main purpose was to set up yet another money-spinning sequel.
 The difference between the original Michael and the one stalking the cast of Halloween 4 was jarring.
 Myers had survived a revolver full of bullets back in 1978, a believable if fortuitous brush with death that punctuated the character’s almost superhuman capacities.
 By 1988, it had taken the fury of an entire hillbilly arsenal to banish him to commercial purgatory, a moment that did little more than guarantee us yet another unnecessary sequel.

 This was no doubt due to a series of re-writes, concept variations and narrative diversions that underpinned a troubled production, as well as the involvement of a screenwriter who refused to buy into the mindless commercial aspirations of producers beset on a slasher clone at a time when the sub-genre had become well and truly passé.
-Director Dominique Othenin-Girard had been so intent on making a suspenseful movie that he had thrown the original script, which followed the highly marketable Voorhees template to a tee, straight in the trash while those in charge watched on uneasily.
-Instead of aping that particular franchise to an even higher degree than before, he instead wanted to use Carpenter’s original as a template, utilising the kind of Hitchcockian suspense that made it such a critical and commercial success.
+Director Dominique Othenin-Girard had been so intent on making a suspenseful movie that he had thrown the original script — which followed the highly marketable Voorhees template to a tee — straight in the trash while those in charge watched on uneasily.
+Instead of aping that particular franchise to an even higher degree as the screenplay demanded, his desire was to use Carpenter’s original as a template, utilising the kind of Hitchcockian suspense and mocking wit that made Halloween such a critical and commercial success.

 In an interview with Halloweenmovies.com, Dominique claimed, “Slowly, after the offence for their work had eased up a bit, I started to tell them the story I came up with, following the structure of the original Halloween from Carpenter/Hill; a structure following the Hitchcock rules of suspense, not mixing the genres like the script they had given me.
 It had a body count of death like Friday the 13th, and many deaths in nightmarish situations like the other competing series… I concentrated on the work and let go of the outside perception of how such a sequel should look in order to accumulate more money than the precedent sequel.
 I simply had to remain within the genre and mostly make the film work.”

-This philosophy is noticeable throughout, but in spite of the director’s purported defiance the Voorhees template is just as evident, which makes for a pretty muddled affair that is technically effective, but which strays a little too heavily from Carpenter and then-girlfriend Debra Hill’s conception.
+This philosophy is noticeable throughout, but despite the director’s purported defiance the Voorhees template is just as evident, which makes for a pretty muddled affair that is technically effective but strays a little too heavily from Carpenter and then-girlfriend Debra Hill’s conception.
 In the original, the ever-beleaguered Dr Loomis had described Micheal as being ‘purely and simply evil,’ a monster lacking even the smallest semblance of humanity.
-Carpenter himself, in a rather candid discussion with the New York film academy in 2016, had challenged Rob Zombie‘s similarly humanising incarnation of the long-running franchise, saying, “‘I thought that [Zombie] took away the mystique of the story by explaining too much about [Michael Myers].
+Carpenter himself, in a rather candid discussion with the New York film academy in 2016, had challenged Rob Zombie‘s similarly humanising incarnation of the long-suffering franchise, saying, “‘I thought that [Zombie] took away the mystique of the story by explaining too much about [Michael Myers].
 I don’t care about that.
 He’s supposed to be a force of nature.
 He’s supposed to be almost supernatural.”

-As was Dominique’s intention, the movie follows the suspenseful blueprint of Carpenter, giving us a series of over the shoulder shots and an omnipotent killer who stalks his prey undetected in broad daylight, but in spite of the director’s protests it also follows the Friday the 13th template, with a series of brutal kills reminiscent of a pre-censorship Jason.
-An implement to the skull, a human pitchfork kebab and a Terminator job on Haddonfield’s newest batch of fodder are just a few examples of overblown violence that result in the highest body count in the entire series save for 1982’s quasi-sequel Season of the Witch, a movie which didn’t feature Michael at all.
-You can throw as many scripts as you want in the trash, but it will only get you so far.
-When it comes to mainstream horror vehicles the marketing machine will prove to be the hegemonic force and will invariably veer towards the tried-and-tested.
+As was Dominique’s intention, Halloween 5 follows Carpenter’s suspenseful blueprint, giving us a series of over the shoulder shots and an omnipotent killer who stalks his prey undetected in broad daylight, but in spite of the director’s protests it also follows the Friday the 13th template, with a series of brutal kills reminiscent of a pre-censorship Jason.
+An implement to the skull, a human pitchfork kebab and a Terminator job on Haddonfield’s newest batch of fodder are just a few examples of overblown violence that resulted in the highest body count in the series save for 1982‘s quasi-sequel Season of the Witch, a movie which didn’t feature Michael at all.
+You can throw as many scripts as you want in the trash, but when it comes to mainstream horror the marketing machine is the hegemonic force and will invariably veer towards the tried-and-tested.

 As human as the movie attempts to make the notoriously dead-eyed ‘shape’, there is also a supernatural element at work.
 Instead of inheriting the presumed-dead Michael’s murderous disposition, niece Jamie, now confined to a psychiatric clinic, has the ability to see each of Michael’s potential acts in her mind’s eye, leading Loomis to the brink of physical abuse as he attempts to decipher the youngster’s senseless ramblings and stop her uncle getting his brutal mitts on a whole new cast of vacuous party dwellers.
 The director does an admirable job of creating suspense with a series of careful builds that do the original character justice but ultimately lack the keen eye of Carpenter, though a scene in which a heavily-breathing Michael imitates a victim’s boyfriend for an excruciating period is particularly inspired.